-Saturday, February 25
+Saturday, February 23

-1030 First warning signal, races to follow 1830 - 2100 Dinner & music at Clearwater Yacht Club.
+1030 First warning signal, races to follow 1830 - 2100 Dinner at Clearwater Yacht Club.

-Sunday, February 26
+Sunday, February 24

-1030 First warning signal, races to follow Closing ceremonies and awards to follow ASAP (Clearwater Community Sailing Center)
+1030 First warning signal, races to follow

+Closing ceremonies and awards to follow ASAP (Clearwater Community Sailing Center)
-7.2 No more than three (3) races per fleet will be scheduled for each day.

-7.3 No race shall start after 1400 on Sunday.

-7.4 A total of ten (10) races are scheduled, of which a minimum of three (3) races must be completed to constitute a regatta.

-7.5 To alert boats that a race or sequence of races will begin soon, the orange starting line flag(s) will be displayed with one sound not less than two minutes before the warning signal is displayed.

-7.6 Flag A displayed, with no sound, while boats are finishing means, 'No more racing for this fleet today.'
+- 7.2 No more than three (3) races per fleet will be scheduled for each day. - 7.3 No warning signal shall be made after 1630 except on Sunday February 24, when no warning signal will be made after 1430. - 7.4 A total of ten (10) races are scheduled, of which a minimum of three (3) races must be completed to constitute a regatta. - 7.5 To alert boats that a race or sequence of races will begin soon, the orange starting line flag(s) will be displayed with one sound not less than two minutes before the warning signal is displayed. - 7.6 Flag A displayed, with no sound, while boats are finishing means, 'No more racing for this fleet today.'